 A collection of free and exclusive downloadable resources to help your PR.

-In an ideal situation, you will select a diverse team full of people with different opinions and ideas, which allows for a variety of knowledge and experience to be shared as this provides the best brainstorming results.
-A range of personalities and perspectives can often help to get the creative juices flowing from one another, collectively supporting fresh new ideas to be developed into a well-rounded concept that provides a solution to your problem.
+Ideally, the best brainstorming results are provided when a diverse team of people come together with different opinions and ideas, allowing for a variety of knowledge and experience to be shared.
+A range of personalities and perspectives can often help get the creative juices flowing, collectively supporting fresh new ideas to be developed into well-rounded concepts that provides a solution to your problem.

 Generally speaking, brainstorming is an uncomplicated and relatively cost-effective way of gaining a large number of fresh ideas.
 Brainstorming has several benefits including improving the products or services offered, taking advantage of gaps in the market, and creating new markets.
 In addition to ideas, group brainstorming can also act as a great team-building exercise and uses your collective team power to solve problems.

-The most successful brainstorming teams are those who allow and aide participation.
+The most successful brainstorming teams are those who allow and encourage participation.
 Team brainstorming can improve the working environment, promote more teamwork and develop better employee relations.
-However, when facilitating a session, it is crucial to use some structure, as poorly structured sessions can end up wasting your time and money.
+However, when facilitating a session, it is crucial to use some structure, as poorly structured sessions can end up wasting your time.

-When running a creative brainstorming session, follow our below tips to help foster a safe and supportive environment which generates outstanding ideas from your team.
+Here’s our top tips for running a creative brainstorming session to foster a safe and supportive environment, which generates outstanding ideas from your team…

 Clearly brief the team

-Clearly brief the team beforehand to ensure everybody is equipped with the fundamental knowledge they need to know prior to the brainstorming session.
-In this stage, it is best practise to read around the topic choice, finding suggestions, inspiration, and ideas through relevant sources of information, to bring to the table as talking points and ideas to be developed.
-You need to allow at least a few full working days to circulate the brief before the session commences, to give everyone’s ideas enough time to marinade and form to bring to the brainstorm!
+Clearly brief the team beforehand to ensure everybody is equipped with the fundamental knowledge they need to know prior to the session.
+It is best practise for those involved to read around the topic choice, finding suggestions, inspiration, and ideas through relevant sources of information, to bring to the table as talking points and ideas to be developed.
+You need to allow at least a few full working days to circulate the brief before the session commences, to give everyone’s ideas enough time to form and bring to the brainstorm!